 Terri Bloomgarden, co-owner of Canter’s Deli in the Fairfax neighborhood of central Los Angeles, says kitchen logjams drove her to open an off-site commissary dedicated to delivery orders.
 “We do a lot of takeout and delivery, and if you don’t have a separate area for that, customers don’t understand what you’re doing when they are in the restaurant, waiting in line,” she says.
 Reaching a potential new market – downtown Los Angeles – factored in as well.

-Leasing and equipping a ghost kitchen is a bargain compared to building a new restaurant.
-Owners tend to face $750,000 to $1.2 million in expenses to open a small restaurant in a high-demand urban area.
-However, $50,000 or so in initial fees for hiring, training and other opening costs can land a leased, fully equipped facility like those run by Kitchen United.
+Leasing and equipping a commissary-style ghost kitchen is a bargain compared to building an entirely new restaurant, but using your existing equipment costs almost nothing to get started.
+Owners typically face $750,000 to $1.2 million in expenses to open a small restaurant in a high-demand urban area.
+Compared to $50,000 or so in initial fees for hiring, training and other opening costs can land a leased, fully equipped facility like those run by Kitchen United.
+With the new US Foods program, operators can launch a new concept in their existing kitchens for around $5,000, with very little additional labor and food costs required.

 PROBLEMS THAT DISAPPEAR

-Because guest traffic typically isn’t a factor, site selection is less crucial, provided a space is located within a populated delivery radius.
-Affordable rent and self-sufficiency drove Rich Levy to cofound three ghost concepts in Chicago – Cluckson’s, Butterclaw Lobster Co., and GuacDog.
+Rich Levy co-founded three ghost kitchen concepts in Chicago – Cluckson’s, Butterclaw Lobster Co., and GuacDog.
 Leaving behind traditional restaurants, he targeted a specific niche, corporate catering – then set a 10-person minimum for orders.
 Levy, a partner and one employee handle all orders, and if more help is needed for events, he finds it.
 “In catering, the only time you have to be on is when the phone rings, and when you show up to deliver and present the food.”

-Eric Greenspan, a Food Network regular and former chef at Patina and the now-closed The Foundry in Los Angeles, also doesn’t miss the pressures of a brick-and-mortar operation.
-From a rented kitchen, he launched Alt/Grub/Fraction to allow for a more stress-free lifestyle.
+Eric Greenspan, a Food Network regular and former chef at Patina and the now-closed The Foundry in Los Angeles, also doesn’t miss the pressures of a dine-in operation.
+He launched Alt/Grub/Fraction to allow for a more stress-free lifestyle.
 It’s a virtual food court that’s incubated four concepts: Chino (Latin-Asian fusion), Bubu’s (fried chicken and burgers), Brekkie (all-day breakfast) and 2 On a Roll (breakfast and deli sandwiches).
 “I can shift concepts and hours of operation on a dime,” he says.
-“With a restaurant, I have to be open and completely fleshed out.
+“With a [dine-in] restaurant, I have to be open and completely fleshed out.
 Now, if I change my hours, I’m not inconveniencing anyone.
 I can add and take away concepts, change menu items and see what effect that has on my business.”

 THE DEVIL IS IN THE DETAILS